Portfolio Analysis- 7 Methods And Techniques For Product Position

 Graph Explanation

-For the SBUs coming in the sector of ‘Push zone’, there are potential winners with adequate cash flow.
+For the SBUs coming in the sector of the ‘Push zone’, there are potential winners with adequate cash flow.

 Also, the company adapts different growth marketing strategies and invests rapidly.
 The Push zone resembles the cash cows and the stars.

-For the SBUs coming in the sector of ‘Caution zone’, the company adopts stability techniques and cautious decision-making investment.
+For the SBUs coming in the sector of the ‘Caution zone’, the company adopts stability techniques and cautious decision-making investment.

 This area showcases the question marks.

-For the SBUs coming into the sector of ‘Danger zone’, should go for strategies like divesting, liquidation and harvest along with the reduction in further investment.
+The SBUs coming into the sector of ‘Danger zone’, should go for strategies like divesting, liquidation and harvest along with the reduction in further investment.

 They further denote dogs with a falling structure.